pypeit/PypeIt/doc/collate1d.rst

     slit_exclude_flags = BOXSLIT

+    # Whether to flux calibrate spec1d files using archival senfuncs.
+    # Defaults to False
+    #flux = False

+    # Whether to ignore existing flux calibrated data in the spec1ds.
+    # Defaults to False.
+Even when this is False, if the flux calibration data
+    # (e.g. OPT_FLAM or BOX_FLAM) is not available the uncalibrated data is coadded.
+    #ignore_flux = False

     # Where to place coadded files and report files.
 Defaults to
     # current directory.
     #outdir = /work/output